-Functions and anatomy of the vastus lateralis muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the vastus lateralis muscle shown with 3D model animation.

 Hello everyone!
 It's Megan from Kenhub here, and in today's tutorial, we're going to be talking about the functions of the vastus lateralis muscle.
 Before finding out more about this muscle, what it does and how it moves, let me show it to you first.
 Here is, on your screen, the vastus lateralis in all its glory.
 So the vastus lateralis is part of the quadriceps femoris muscle group which is the muscle you can see now.
 The quadriceps femoris is the main muscle of the anterior compartment of the thigh that allows you to stand, walk, climb, jump, run and squat.
 Making you an athlete is no easy feat so the quadriceps femoris is one of the largest muscles of your entire body.

 Now let's get back to the vastus lateralis and learn more about it.
 We'll remove this big muscle – the rectus femoris – which partially covers the vastus lateralis so that we can see it a bit better.
 The vastus lateralis, as the name suggests, is located laterally right here.
 In order for the vastus lateralis to perform its functions, it needs a nerve supply.
 This is provided by the femoral nerve which you can now see highlighted on your screen.
 This nerve forms part of the lumbar plexus and arises from the second, third and fourth lumbar segments.